Laural Roaldson: Wilderness Calling

 By James Florence, Diamond Certified Resource Reporter

-Q: If you could travel to another country, where would you go?
+Q: If you could travel anywhere in the world, where would you go?

 Q: What’s your favorite local restaurant?